rbiggs/hyper-tap/README.md

 * bindEvents - Execute to init events at load time
 * unBindEvent - Use to unbind an event
 * trigger - Trigger an event on a designated element
-* enableGestures - Execute at page load to enable gestures

 Setting Up Events
 -----------------